RayAndrews56/zsh-wrappers/README.md

 My stuff:  'messagefunctions' are colorized messages that I use throughout.
 I like the idea, but it's not well developed yet and my use of color is still a bit chaotic. 'miscfunctions' are just that -- some of them are quite nice.  'aliases' -- some of these will be used by my functions so I include the whole thing. 'execute' contains a helper function used very commonly -- I create huge strings for execution sometimes and function '_execute()' detonates them and saves them to the history list as desired.

+The functions:

+The other files mostly contain just one function of the same name as the file along with it's helper functions.
+(However I often do this sort of thing:

+alias f='noglob _f'
+function _f ()
+{ ...

+... that will be in the file 'f').

+u(): (Unzip): This is rather boring I just call whatever unzip, untar or whatever other de-compress utility is required based on the file extension.

+timer(): Probably not needed, there are stock system utilities that do this work better.

+mnt(): (Mount): Mounts and entire disk.
+This utility is very specific to my system's setup but it might be of interest.
+I can do:

+$ mnt sdb

+... and the whole disk '/dev/sdb' will be mounted to proscribed places.

+h(): (History): Is very nice and should be of general interest.
+I can't live without it.

+s(): (Save): There may be better ways to save backups, but this is simple and effective.

+try(): (Try): Very personal, these functions work with the backup system that my 's()' function creates and they restore and source backup functions.

+rap(): Debian specific, this function attempts to put all the functionality of apt, apt-get, dpkg, aptitude and the whole mess of Debian package management under one roof.
+It more or less works but it's a hodge-podge.

+c(): (cd): One of my favorites, 'cd' to any recently visited directory.
+But the list is persistent and global (this depends on the functions in my 'zshrc').
+Lots of little features too, like:

+$ c ,4

+... 'cd' to the directory current on terminal #4.

+varis(): A handy, dandy, variable viewer, useful in debugging.
+If there's a better way please let me know!

+v(): (variable): Gives a nice listing of variables (parameters) along with their attributes and values:

+$ v ,f pa*

+integer:  Pagecount = 1
+array:  Pagetop = ( 1 )
+association-readonly-hide-hideval-special:  parameters = !hidden!
+array-readonly-hide-hideval-special:  patchars = !hidden!
+scalar-tied-export-special:  PATH = .:/aWorking/Zsh/System:/aWorking/Bin:/usr/local/bin ...
+array-tied-special:  path = ( . /aWorking/Zsh/System /aWorking/Bin /usr/local/bin /usr/ ...

+...

+i(): (Information): This monstrosity attempts to show you *everything* that the shell might identify or find matching the argument entered, be it a command of any sort, a file, a variable, a named pipe or WHATEVER.
+If zsh recognizes it in any way shape or form, i(), should find it.

+g(): (grep): A nice wrapper around grep, not too fancy except for the justified output.

+l(): (ls): Wraps 'ls' in a very civilized way.

+f(): (find): A nice wrapper around 'find'.

+CONCLUSION:

+Sorry in advance!
+All feedback welcome.
+To run this stuff you'd probably just source all the files (except for the '.txt' files) and everything should be available.
+If there's any interest in any of this, I look forward to improvements (or replacements).
+Many thanks to the superb people on <zsh-users@zsh.org> who labored patiently helping me to get as far as I have, especially Bart and Roman.